Nasarkhan018/Ecommerce-Sales-Dashboard/README.md

 # Ecommerce-Sales-Dashboard
 Problem Statement
-# A US based ecommerce sales company wants us to create a sales dashboard showing information of YTD sales and generate insight for below scenarios./
+# A US based ecommerce sales company wants us to create a sales dashboard showing information of YTD sales and generate insight for below scenarios.\
 1) Create a KPI showing YTD Sales,YTD Profit ,YTD Quantity sold,YTD Profit Margin.
 2)Find Year on Year growth for each KPI and show a YTD sparkline for each measure KPI to understand the monthly trend for each fact.
 3)Find YTD sales ,PYTD Sales,YoY sales growth for different customer category.Add a trend icon for each category.